Topics

 Based on our in-house research and our experience working with more than 30 of Canada’s best life insurance companies, many providers will not give regular life insurance to someone who has been diagnosed with Alzheimer’s or dementia.
 But, thankfully, this is not the only option.

-A no-medical or simplified issue life insurance policy is a common option for people with serious pre-existing conditions, meaning a health issue someone has before they apply for life insurance.
+Simplified issue life insurance policy is a type of no-medical life insurance and can be a good option for those with pre-existing conditions.
 These policies do not ask you to take a medical exam, and they have fewer health questions than regular life insurance does.
 They’re also more likely to accept people with health issues.
 But people with dementia may not qualify for it.

-Even though non-medical insurance is more flexible, there’s still a chance the company might say no to someone’s application.
+Even though simplified issue life insurance is more flexible, there’s still a chance the company might say no to someone’s application.
 Or, if they say yes, there’s still a chance that they might not offer as much coverage or for as long of a time period.

 Guaranteed acceptance or guaranteed issue life insurance is just like it sounds – it guarantees that you will get insurance coverage.
 It does not ask any medical questions, so you’ll definitely be approved.
 However, even though the name sounds good, this type of policy has some downsides you need to know about: